 Aniline Dye - Application Tips - Keda Wood Dyes

 Our aniline dye 5 color kit is great for light fastness, and for making high quality, aniline dye, wood stain at an affordable price.
 Our wood dye kit also specializes in transparency of color, highlighting wood grains, and may be used with other wood dyes or wood stains.
 Keda aniline dyes will leave a clean, vibrant wood finish, and really is one of the best wood dyes available anywhere.
-To apply, sand entire wood surface with nothing higher than a 150 - 180 grit sand paper for initial application, wipe area completely clean of any debris with a clean lint free cloth.
+To apply, sand entire wood surface with a 150 - 180 grit sand paper for the initial application, wipe area completely clean of any debris with a clean lint free cloth.
 A proper surface preparation is well worth the effort, since this is the base for any finishing process.
-Simply mix the aniline dye with warm water, or alcohol until wood dye completely dissolves.
+Simply mix the wood dye with warm water, or alcohol until wood dye completely dissolves.
 Test your wood dye stain solution on a scrap piece of wood with your sealer to see the complete wood dye color outcome.
 For best results apply dye stain with a staining sponge, paint brush, lint free cloth, or a spray gun soaking areas thoroughly.
 Wood dye stain is to be left on to penetrate the wood for at least 1-5 minutes in order to achieve rich, deep, wood dye colors.
-The longer the aniline dye stain is left on to penetrate the wood fibers, the more rich and deeper the color will be.
+The longer the wood dye stain is left on to penetrate the wood fibers, the more rich and deeper the color will be.
 Do not let the dye stain dry thoroughly without wiping excess off; unless intended.

 Remove excess wood dye stain by lightly wiping with a clean lint free cloth in the direction of the grain, and making small circular motions.
 Allow about 15 - 30 minutes to dry then check your dye stain color.
 When desired color is achieved, burnish the dyed wood with a clean, lint free towel, this will help prepare the surface for sealing, and will help prevent any excess wood dyes from transferring with touch or into the sealer.
 In the event of any worse case scenario, the wood may be salvaged by sanding the dye stain off with a heavy grit sand paper and gone over with fine grit sand paper until smooth again.